asbren13/asbren13.github.io/README.md

 ## Welcome to my personal website.

-If you want to run this locally, just run "python -m SimpleHTTPServer"
+If you want to run this locally, just run "python -m SimpleHTTPServer" or "python3 -m http.server"

 Credits:
 	Theme by Photon by HTML5 UP